Dynamical Variational Autoencoders: A Comprehensive Review

-Non-linear Dynamical Systems (NDS), sometimes abusively referred to as Non-linear Kalman Filters, have also been largely studied, well before the deep learning era.
-Principled extensions to the Kalman Filter designed to deal with the non-linearities have been proposed, e.g., the Extended Kalman Filter (EKF) and the Unscented Kalman Filter (EKF) \citep{wan2000unscented, daum2005nonlinear}.
-A review of linear and non-linear Kalman filters is out of the scope of the present paper, to keep it focused on Dynamical VAEs.
+Nonlinear dynamical systems (NDS), sometimes abusively referred to as nonlinear Kalman filters, have also been extensively studied, well before the deep learning era.
+Principled extensions to the Kalman Filter have been proposed to deal with the nonlinearities (e.g., the extended Kalman filter and the unscented Kalman filter) \citep{wan2000unscented, daum2005nonlinear}.
+The review of nonlinear Kalman filters is beyond the scope of the present paper, to retain the focus on DVAEs.